Novinity/CWModdingWiki/Writerside/topics/Using-The-Project.md

 haven't written the rest lol

 if you manage to do it all by yourself before i finish this page, you get a shoutout

+for the time being, i recommend looking at the other monster prefabs to see how they're set up.